connectivecpp/connectivecpp.github.io/doc/references.md

 ## Unit Testing

-- Phil Nash is the author of the Catch C++ unit testing library.
+- Phil Nash is the original author of the Catch C++ unit testing library, but other maintainers have taken over and made significant updates.
 The Catch library is [available here](https://github.com/catchorg/Catch2).

 ## Documentation

 - Sy Brand's [article on writing clear documentation](https://devblogs.microsoft.com/cppblog/clear-functional-c-documentation-with-sphinx-breathe-doxygen-cmake/) has been invaluable.
-In addition, Sy is a well known C++ expert and presenter, known as TartanLLama, and his blog is [available here](https://blog.tartanllama.xyz).
+In addition, Sy is a well known C++ expert and presenter, known as TartanLLama, and Sy's blog is [available here](https://blog.tartanllama.xyz).

 - Diagrams in the Connective C++ documentation are created using [draw.io](https://www.draw.io/).

 ## Boost

-- The Boost libraries collection is a high quality set of C++ libraries, [available here](https://www.boost.org/).
+- The Boost libraries collection is a high quality set of C++ libraries, [available here](https://www.boost.io/).